kg4zow/remarkable.jms1.info/src/introduction.md

     >
     > [This page](https://developer.myscript.com/pricing) contains what little they're willing to say about pricing - basically the first 2000 requests each month are free, and after that, "contact us".
 An [old message](https://developer-support.myscript.com/support/discussions/topics/16000030978) on their developer support forum mentions the pricing beyond that as $10 per 1000 requests, I have no idea if that's still accurate or not.
     >
-    > I have not played with `rmfakecloud` yet, however it is on my list of things to check out.
+    > I have not played with rmfakecloud yet, however it is on my list of things to check out.
+    >
+    > Also, it's worth pointing out that rmfakecloud uses the *original* cloud API.
+The last I heard, the tablet software was capable of using either version of the API, but it's possible that versions released after reMarkable changed their servers to use the newer API are no longer able to "speak" the older API.
+This means you might need to downgrade your tablet to an older OS if you want to use rmfakecloud.

 * **Functionality**